antonvw/wex/src/ctags/README.md

 # ctags library

 This library contains ctags classes for wex.
-It uses the core, factory, data, common, ui wex libraries.
+It uses the ui and predecessor wex libraries.